 Here’s everything you need to know about online business registration.
 Also included are important reminders on tax payments.

 Do I Need to Register My Online Business in the Philippines?

 According to the Revenue Memorandum Circular No. 60-2020, the BIR requires registration for "all persons doing business and earning income in any manner or form, specifically those who are into digital transactions through the use of any electronic platforms and media, and other digital means."

 However, days after issuing the order, the government clarified that not all kinds of online sellers are required to register.

 Exempted from the DTI and BIR registration are those selling products “intermittently or irregularly” and those selling homemade items as a hobby.
-According to the DTI, they consider such online sellers to be not in business yet, so they don't need to register.
+According to the DTI, they consider such online sellers to not be in business yet, so they don't need to register.

 Here's why registration with the DTI and BIR is good for your business:

 Formal lenders like banks require DTI certification, BIR certificate of registration, and income tax returns (ITRs) from borrowers who are self-employed or entrepreneurs.
-You can only have these documents once you register your business.
+You can have these documents only once you register your business.